How to Determine a Restaurant Concept

 Understanding Different Types of Restaurant Concepts

-1. Buffet.
-Originating in 16th Century France, buffet dining has stood the test of time and continues to be a popular choice for many restaurant customers.
-By definition, a buffet is a meal where guests serve themselves from a variety of dishes set out on a table or sideboard (from Food Lover’s Companion).
-Read more about restaurant buffets.
+Originating in 16th century France, buffet dining has stood the test of time and continues to be a popular choice for many restaurant customers.
+By definition, a buffet is a meal where guests serve themselves from a variety of dishes set out on a table or sideboard.

-2. Fast Casual.
-This is one of the biggest trends right now.
-Fast casual is slightly more upscale than fast food.
-Fast casual restaurants offer disposable dishes and flatware, but their food tends to be presented as more upscale, such as gourmet breads and organic ingredients.
-Panera Bread would be an example of a fast casual restaurant.
+One of the biggest trends is fast casual, which is slightly more upscale than fast food.
+Fast casual restaurants offer disposable dishes and flatware, but food tends to be presented as more upscale, such as gourmet breads and organic ingredients.
+Panera Bread is an example of a fast casual restaurant.

-3. Café or Bistro.
 A café is a restaurant that does not offer table service.
 Customers order their food from a counter and serve themselves.
-A bistro is sometimes interchanged with café.
-A bistro is actually a café that offers full meals.
+A bistro, which is sometimes called a café, offers full meals.

-6. Franchise.
 A restaurant franchise offers many benefits over independent restaurants, such as instant name recognition and a turn-key operation.
 However, buying a franchise can be costly.
-And there are many rules and regulations that come along with operating a franchise.
-Read more about buying a restaurant franchise.
+Also, there are many rules and regulations that come along with operating this type of restaurant.
+You should determine if buying a restaurant franchise is right for you.

-7. Restaurant Food Truck.
-A food truck is like restaurant on wheels.
-It has several distinct advantages over a traditional eat-in restaurant.
-A food truck can go to the customers.
-It has low overhead, compared to a restaurant, and requires far less staff.
-However a food truck is still a business that requires a lot of work and attention- especially in the first couple of years.
-Read more about starting your own food truck business.
+A food truck is a restaurant on wheels.
+It has several distinct advantages over a traditional eat-in restaurant, such as it can travel to customers, it has low overhead, and it requires less staff.
+However, a food truck is still a business that requires a lot of work and attention, especially in the first couple of years.

-8. Restaurant Catering.
 Restaurant catering offers you a chance to increase both your sales and your customer base.
-People already love your food, so why not capitalize on that and offer catering services as well?
-Read more restaurant catering.
+People already love your food, so why not capitalize on that and offer catering services as well.

-9. Ethnic Cuisine.
-This is one of the simplest restaurant concepts, building around a specific type of food, such as Mexican, Chinese, Indian or Italian, to name a few.
-The menu, décor and restaurant name should all reflect the ethnic cuisine.
-Read more about restaurant names.
+This is one of the simplest restaurant concepts, building around a specific type of food, such as Mexican, Chinese, Indian, or Italian.
+The menu, décor, and restaurant name should all reflect the type of cuisine.

-10. Beware of mixing restaurant concepts.
-In an attempt to stand out from the competition, you may be tempted to design your own concept- perhaps fast food Italian or a fine dining food truck.
+In an attempt to stand out from the competition, you may be tempted to design your own concept, perhaps fast food Italian or a fine dining food truck.
 While originality is important when opening a new restaurant, you want to make sure your restaurant concept is clear to the customer.
-Read more about restaurant concepts.